pramodboda/JavaScript-Roadmap-2020/14.Events/Events - target, bubbing, propagation and capture.md

 If you’ve ever doubted how much power JavaScript gives you, try using `event.preventDefault()`!
 This method actually gives you the ability to _prevent a browser’s default behavior for events_.

 Normally, when you click on a checkbox it’ll toggle the check.
-However if you use `preventDefault` it will actually stop the broswer from doing that.
+However if you use `preventDefault` it will actually stop the browser from doing that.